Instructional Design Firms Can Transform Your Employee Training

 - Activity pass/fail rate

 - Training completion percentage rate

 - Average time to completion

 - Learner satisfaction

 Measure Training ROI Actuals

 In the Plan phase, the instructional design team identified the ROI for the project.
 To emphasize, this is the pay-off.
 At this juncture, the team compares the cost of training to the ROI.
 With training complete, the team now measures the ROI to the actual data results.

 Conduct Post-Training Evaluation

 Surveys are helpful to evaluate training from the learners’ perspective.
 Additionally, it’s also important to gauge the success of the overall training project.
 There are several questions to ask.
 Did the training meet the desired outcomes?
 Did the training fill the knowledge and skill gaps?
 How effective was the ROI?
 Did the training create learner engagement?
 Were you able to connect the training to the organization’s goals and objectives?
 These are a few data points to review as part of the post-training evaluation.

 There are many instructional design companies your organization could work with.
 We believe our strategic approach to develop measurable, result-based, and impactful employee training is effective.
-Contact us today to get started on your training strategy!
+Contact us today to help you create an effective employee training strategy!